m4ttsch/omscs-notes-notes/information-security/symmetric-encryption.md

 ![](https://omscs-notes.s3.us-east-2.amazonaws.com/94B5C99F-3DE9-4735-B910-C7F33289CCF0.png)

 This order of operations is advantageous because it supports multiple key lengths.
 For example, if `k1` and `k3` are equal, the result is 112-bit DES.
-If all three keys are different, the effective key length is168 bits.
+If all three keys are different, the effective key length is 168 bits.

 Additionally, if we set `k2` equal to `k1`, then triple DES has essentially become single DES using `k3`.
 Using this configuration, we can allow DES and triple DES to communicate with one another.